JPE3/ZealDocs/README.md

 How To Setup and Run The API Server
 -----------------------------------
-#### A. Setting Up The Environment To Host the API
+### A. Environment Setup - Installing Python and Configuring Ports
 1. Python may alread be installed on your on the designated API server.
 To check enter the following command from the command prompt: `python --version`
 2. If it's not installed download and install it from the [Python web site](https://www.python.org/downloads/).
 This app was developped with version 3.12.2.
    **During the install ensure that you let the installer update your environment variables**.[^1]
 3. Run `pip install pyodbc`  Microsoft's preferred SQL Server library.
 4. Run `pip install fastapi` Simple to use API framework.
 5. Run `pip install uvicorn` The web server that the API will be running on.
-6. To support HTTPS you need to install a security certificate on the server. [^2]
-7. Ensure that port `1433` is open to local traffic on the SQL Server server's firewal.
+6. Ensure that port `1433` is open to local traffic on the SQL Server server's firewal.
 If your installation of SQL Server is not using the standard port substitute `1433` for the port that you are using.
-8. If you host the API itself on a different server than where your SQL Server database is installed:
+7. If you host the API itself on a different server than where your SQL Server database is installed:
-   1. Ensure that the server's firewall opens the SQL Server port.[^3]
+   1. Ensure that the server's firewall opens the SQL Server port.[^2]
-   2. Ensure that the all routers on the server's subnet are forwarding traffic for the port that SQL Server is using. [^3]
+   2. Ensure that the all routers on the server's subnet are forwarding traffic for the port that SQL Server is using. [^2]
-9. Ensure that the port that the API is using is open on the API server's firewal. [^3] [^4]
+8. Ensure that the port that the API is using is open on the API server's firewal. [^2] [^3]
-10. Ensure that the all routers on the API server's subnet are forwarding traffic for port the API port. [^3]
+9. Ensure that the all routers on the API server's subnet are forwarding traffic for port the API port. [^2]

+### B. Environment Setup - HTTPS With Self Signed Certificate (==for initial API development only==)
+Appropriate for testing HTTPS during development but not for production.
+Browsers will not trust self signed certificates.
+1. Open Command line window:
+   - `Run Windows CLI`
+2. Goto drive where certificate will be generated:
+   - `C:`
+3. CD to folder where you want to store the generated files:
+   - `CD C:\Zeal.API\(settings)\https_cert_self_signed`
+4. Generate a private key:
+   - `openssl genrsa -out self_signed_server.key 2048`
+5. Remove encryption from the key:
+   - `openssl rsa -in self_signed_server.key -out self_signed_server.key`
+6. Generate a Certificate Signing Request (CSR):
+   - `openssl req -sha256 -new -key self_signed_server.key -out self_signed_server.csr -subj '//CN=localhost'`
+7. Generate a self-signed SSL certificate for the API server:
+   - `openssl x509 -req -sha256 -days 365 -in self_signed_server.csr -signkey self_signed_server.key -out self_signed_server.crt`

+### C. Environment Setup - HTTPS With CA Certificate (==for Zoho development and production==)
+The Azure server now (2024/09/22) uses HTTPS and has been assigned a domain.
+The following instructions are how an SSL certificate was created for the Azure server and could be created for Zeal's production server.

+1. Acquire a domain name and set DNS to point at Azure Zoho development server.
+2. Set the DNS "A" record on the name server for the domain to point at the API server.
+3. Create an SSL certificate for the domain.
+Jonathan used  [Let's Encript](https://letsencrypt.org/) which offers free SSl certificates created and installed using [Certbot](https://certbot.eff.org/).
+   See the `..\(settings)\https_cert_azure\README.md` for details about `certbot`.
+4. Once a certificate and private key are generated the python API server startup must have parameters set to use the certificate and private key.
+See Section **F. Running The API Server** for details.

-#### B. Installing the API Server Code.
+### D. Environment Setup - Installing the API Server Code.
 1. Create a folder on the API server.
 Give it any name you want.
 For these instructions I'll assume that the the folder you created is called `Zeal.API` and it's located under the root of your `C:\` drive.
 2. Get the API code files from Aether Automation.
 Contact Jonathan Elkins at jonathan.elkins@gmail.com or production@aetherautomation.com.
 3. Copy the code files to the folder.

-#### C. Configuring the API Server Settings and the SQL Server database
+### E. Environment Setup - Configuring the API Server Settings and the SQL Server Database
 1. For security reasons the initially supplied API code files may not contain the settings required to log into the database or the required API key.
 2. If there is no `C:\Zeal.API\(settings)\settings.ini` in the API code files, Get the file from Aether or create it as described below.
    Note that the name of the settings folder is surrounded with parentheses.
 The name and path of the folder must be: